shaniceng/shaniceng/README.md

 ### Hey there 👋

-- 🎓 I'm a third-year undergraduate student at NUS, fueled by a passion for software engineering.
+- 🎓 I'm a fresh graduate in computer science, fueled by a passion for software engineering.
 - 🌱 Currently diving deep into app and web technologies, honing my skills in software development. 🚀
 - 📫 You can reach me at ngshanice2010@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/shaniceng).